-The EVAT will be trialled for new liquor licence applications in the City of Sydney and City of Newcastle local government areas from early 2013.
+The EVAT is currently being trialled for new liquor licence applications in the City of Sydney and City of Newcastle local government areas.
 A further decision regarding the EVAT's use will be made following an evaluation of the twelve month trial and release of the research findings.

 Download an EVAT fact sheet [PDF].

-Download a flow chart detailing the liquor licence application process [PDF].
+Download a fact sheet detailing the liquor licence application process [PDF].

 Find out the expiry dates for paper certificates as well as details of approved RSA and RCG training providers and how to apply for a photo competency card from Australia Post once you have completed a new RSA or RCG course www.olgr.nsw.gov.au/photocard_certificate.asp

 Holders of expired paper certificates risk being fined by NSW Police or inspectors from the Office of Liquor, Gaming and Racing.

 RSA or RCG paper certificates issued before 2007 are invalid and may not be used to work in the industry.

 You can apply directly online to become an approved manager of a licensed venue via the NSW Government Licensing website.